Zalk0/ChouetteBot-discord/README.md

 [![Python lint](https://github.com/Zalk0/ChouetteBot-discord/actions/workflows/python-app.yml/badge.svg?branch=main)](https://github.com/Zalk0/ChouetteBot-discord/actions/workflows/python-app.yml)

 Just some random project of doing a Discord bot using [discord.py](https://github.com/Rapptz/discord.py).
-Be sure to have Python 3.8 or higher installed (required by discord.py) !
+You need to have Python 3.11 because I use a function that was introduced in this version (in the logging library) !

 Clone the projet and install the requirements :